 Q: So I see the Build Widget on the homepage, does that mean anyone can build a Widget?

 A: Yes, the Public Widget Builder is accessible to all!
 By default the Share Events box on your homepage include a link to your public widget builder — of course, you can always remove the Share Events component from your Channel or hide it with CSS, which means only admins can create them by navigating to Content then Widgets in their admin dashboards.

 Q: Are tags and keywords the only feature used to create widgets, or what else can I use to pull content into a widget?

-A: Like Channels, Widgets are a Curation tool.
+A: Like Channels, Widgets are a Promotion tool.
 You’re able to use Date Ranges and all Classification — including Filters, Landing Pages for Places, Groups, or Departments, as well as Tag & Keywords to populate your Widget.
 As I mentioned before you can also opt to only included events marked as Featured or Sponsored.